DASH: A Meta-Attack Framework for Synthesizing Effective and Stealthy Adversarial Examples: Experiments and Results

 \shortsection{Effectiveness of CW} An interesting finding is that the CW attack, originally developed for $\ell_2$-norm constrained settings, also achieves competitive ASR and perceptual similarity when its hyperparameters are carefully tuned (we tested multiple configurations and report the best result).
 In some cases, CW was also able to outperform DiffPGD, AdvAD, and DiffAttack.
 This suggests that some classical attacks, when properly tuned, can potentially still be highly effective in terms of both ASR and imperceptibility.

 Although \daash~outperforms CW in terms of ASR, its imperceptibility scores are sometimes slightly lower.
 Intuitively, since CW is one of the base attacks in \daash, it could be expected to receive higher attention weights during optimization.
 However, this is not always the case.
 The reason lies in the mismatch between the objectives: CW uses a hinge-like loss that stops contributing gradients once misclassification is achieved, whereas our meta-loss continues to penalize the confidence of the true class beyond the decision boundary.
 As a result, after initial misclassification, CW receives lower weights in \daash, which shifts focus to other attacks that still produce informative gradients.
-This continued “pushing” of adversarial examples beyond the boundary enhances robustness of \daash~against additional defenses such as post-processing but comes at the cost of slightly reduced perceptual similarity.
+This continued “pushing” of adversarial examples beyond the boundary enhances robustness of \daash~against additional defenses such as post-processing where CW fails.